OwenMelbz/forge-ssh/README.md

 **Warning:** Due to the nature of the script, unfortunately you cannot symlink it to `/usr/local/etc/bash_completion.d/` as it must reside within the repo directory.

+**Warning 2:** If anybody can make this work in vanilla bash, please PR!
+This seems to only work in advance shells such as ZSH etc.

-**Warning 2:** ZSH users might need to add `autoload bashcompinit; bashcompinit` into their .zsh config before loading the autocompletion e.g.
+**Warning 3:** ZSH users might need to add `autoload bashcompinit; bashcompinit` into their .zsh config before loading the autocompletion e.g.

 ```sh
 autoload bashcompinit; bashcompinit;